Miss South Dakota

 The Miss South Dakota competition is the pageant that selects the representative for the U.S. state of South Dakota in the Miss America pageant.

-With Alaska became the latest state crowned the Miss America title, South Dakota is one of the few states along with Maine, West Virginia and Wyoming that has yet to win a Miss America, Miss USA, or Miss Teen USA title.
+When Alaska won the Miss America 2022 title, South Dakota is one of the few states along with Maine, West Virginia and Wyoming that has yet to win a Miss America, Miss USA, or Miss Teen USA title.

-Hunter Widvey of Rapid City was crowned Miss South Dakota 2022 on June 4, 2022 at the Oscar Performing Art Center in Brookings, South Dakota.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022 where she was a Women in STEM Finalist.
+Joelle Simpson of Rapid City was crowned Miss South Dakota 2024 on June 2nd, 2024 at South Dakota State University in Brookings, South Dakota.
+She will compete for the title of Miss America 2025.

 Results summary

 The following is a visual summary of the past results of Miss South Dakota titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.